Programs/ Primary/ Primary 6 / PSLE Science

 Open-ended answers without the full chain

 "Why does copper conduct electricity?" — student writes "because it has free electrons."
 One mark of three.
 The marker wants the chain: copper has free electrons → electrons flow when connected to a power source → moving charges form a current → current powers the device.
 "I knew it, I just didn't write it out."
-Loses 2 marks per OEQ, across 4-5 OEQs that's the whole Booklet B grade.
+Can lose 2 marks per OEQ, across 4-5 OEQs that's the whole Booklet B grade.
 Fix: a Claim-Evidence-Reasoning template drilled weekly on every topic until the chain is automatic.

 !